 After a car crash, there are a lot of things to keep in mind, but your safety and the safety of others involved in the collision are critical.
 Here are some actionable things to do after an accident:

-Call RM Law Group - Serving San Bernardino and Riverside
+Call a Car Accident Lawyer Serving San Bernardino and Riverside

 While you should be careful about the rights of others and your own while on the road, you also have to keep your car in top shape and ensure you have all the safety features that the law requires.
 However, if you do get into an accident, make sure you’re prepared.
-Have a first aid kit on board and contacts for your insurance company and contact the car accident lawyers at RM Law Group, LLP.
-Our attorneys offer free consultations and can answer your questions & advise you on the best course of action regarding your specific circumstances.
+Have a first aid kit on board and contacts for your insurance company and contact one of our listed car accident lawyers.
+Our listed attorneys offer free consultations and can answer your questions & advise you on the best course of action regarding your specific circumstances.

 The Sun posted a recent article discussing a Riverside man’s involvement in a hit and run incident.
 Dustin Michael Garrett was arrested for suspicion of drunk driving and causing bodily injury to multiple victims on a Saturday night at around 9 p.m.
 Redlands police say that Garret struck 27-year-old Dain Nuu Wells with his vehicle on Colton Avenue near Herald Street, Wells was riding his skateboard when he was struck and thrown onto the hood of Garrett's car as he was speeding down the street.
 Garrett fled the scene of the incident and collided with three other vehicles in the process.
 After colliding with the third vehicle, Garrett abandoned his vehicle and fled on foot until he was caught by police at Empire Bowl near Colton and New York Street.
 He was booked at the West Valley Detention Center in Rancho Cucamonga for DUI and Hit & Run, but was later released.